 Following law school, Ryan served as political researcher to then-Attorney General Jerry Brown and Assembly Speaker John A. Pérez.
 During law school, Ryan was a judicial extern for Justice Carlos Moreno of the California Supreme Court.
 In law school, Ryan drafted regulations to implement statewide ballot initiatives and mediated small claims cases with litigants.
 Following college, Ryan taught sixth grade in a high-needs area of the Mississippi Delta as a Teach For America corps member.
 In college, he interned for Governor Gray Davis and worked on Governor Davis’ anti-recall committee.

 Ryan has served in leadership roles for several progressive organizations.
 He was a fellow and board member of New Leaders Council, a group that supports progressive social entrepreneurs.
 He served on the board of the San Fernando Valley Young Democrats.
 Ryan got his start in politics by helping to build one of the largest and strongest College Democrats clubs in the nation.

 Ryan received his B.A. from University of Virginia (2004) and his J.D., cum laude, from UC Hastings College of the Law (2010).

 Conscious Capitalism Practices

-Tuple Legal recognizes that maximizing profits should not be the sole consideration for a business.
+Tuple Legal recognizes that maximizing profits should not be the sole consideration of a business.
 To that end, this law firm endeavors to give back, have a neutral effect on the environment, and make sure it utilizes vendors who treat their employees fairly.

 Attorneys in California are encouraged to volunteer 50 hours of pro bono legal services per year.
 Ryan’s contributions are as follows:

 In 2017, Ryan volunteered over 50 hours to help get a child out of a dangerous custody situation.